MikeSpreitzer/llm-d-fast-model-actuation/docs/dual-pods.md

 The relay of readiness goes as follows.

-- The stub in the server-requesting pod can be sent an HTTP POST request that conveys the URL to poll for readiness of the real inference server container.
+- The stub in the server-requesting pod can be sent an HTTP POST request that conveys the boolean value for readiness of the real inference server container.

-- Once given that URL, and it is not the empty string, the stub aggressively polls it.
-Once a positive answer is returned, the stub itself responds positively to readiness requests on itself.

-- Upon being given the empty string as the URL to poll, the stub starts responding negatively to readiness requests on itself.

-- If the (a) server-running Pod has an IP address, (b) the inference server process is running (according to latest op or query to launcher), (c) the vLLM engine is not sleeping, and (d) the dual-pod controller has not already done so then the controller makes the POST request on the stub in the server-requesting Pod to convey the URL to poll for readiness.

-- If the inference server process has terminated, not yet restarted, and the dual-pod controller has not already done so then the controller makes the POST request on the stub to pass the empty string as the URL to poll for readiness.
+- When dual-pod controller knows that the server-running Pod is (a) ready (as reported through an informer on those Pods) and (b) not sleeping, the controller tells the stub that the inference server is ready (if the controller has not already done so).

+- When dual-pod controller knows that the server-running Pod is (a) not ready (as reported through an informer on those Pods) or (b) sleeping, the controller tells the stub that the inference server is not ready.

 **NOTE**: the delta from the sleep/wake only technique is fairly small.
 The only changes from sleep/wake-only to model swapping plus